 How to Track Results and Optimize Your Instagram Ads

 Once you publish your ad, visit the Facebook Ads Manager to track your performance and see how your ads are performing.
 To see Instagram ad metrics, click on the name of your ad campaign, which will take you to the full Performance, Audience, and Placement data.

 You will want to keep tabs on the following metrics:

-- Reach – Also known as impressions.
-This is the number of people that your ad is shown to.
+- Impressions – This is the number of views that your ad receives.

-- Cost per click (CPC) – This is the amount you are paying for a user to click on your ad.
-If your CPC seems high (more than $5), consider changing your ad copy to make it more relevant to your target market.
+- Cost per result – This is the amount you are paying for a user to take an action, like click on your ad.
+If your click per result seems high (more than $5), consider changing your ad copy to make it more relevant to your target market.

 The best way to optimize your Instagram ads is to determine which metric is most important to you based on your advertising objective, experiment with different ad formats, copy, and creative, and then put more money behind the ads that are performing best.
 Check in with your results on a daily basis.
 If you have ads that are not performing well, reallocate your budget to put money behind the ads that are performing better.

 If your Instagram ads are not performing as well as you’d like, consider making these tweaks:

 - Update your images/videos – Instagram is a highly visual channel, so quality creative is essential.
 If you don’t have an in-house resource, consider hiring a photographer, video producer, or graphic designer to help your out.
 Fiverr is a great platform for finding inexpensive design support.

 - Revisit your targeting – Make sure your ad is reaching a relevant audience.
 There are a ton of demographic, interest, and behavior refinement options available for your ads, so spend some time digging into these options to see if you can reach an even more relevant audience.